-Water Heater (optional)
+Water Heater

-If installed, the optional water heater is located in the mechanical space.
+If installed, the water heater is located on the port side of the engine room.
 The water heater uses an AC element that is thermostatically controlled at the heater.
 A high pressure relief valve protects the system from excessive pressure.